-So far, places in CADA are mostly allocated to vulnerable asylum seekers but whose vulnerability is "obvious" (families with young children, pregnant women and elderly asylum seekers).
+So far, places in CADA are mostly allocated to vulnerable asylum seekers but whose vulnerability is "obvious" and visible (e.g. families with young children, pregnant women and elderly asylum seekers).
 The questionnaire that is used by OFII officers as part of the vulnerability assessment only focuses on "objective" elements of vulnerability, thereby hindering the identification of less visible needs.